esl/MongoosePush/README.md

 ### Healthcheck

 MongoosePush exposes a `/healthcheck` endpoint, from which you can get information about the current status of all connections in a `JSON` format, grouped by connection pool.
-Response structure is described in a following [RFC draft](https://tools.ietf.org/id/draft-inadarei-api-health-check-01.html).
+The response structure is described in the following [RFC draft](https://datatracker.ietf.org/doc/draft-inadarei-api-health-check).
 An example with 2 pools, one being connected to the service and the other one not, would look like this:

 ```json
 {